-The term mental health facility means a hospital, institution or another facility which provides treatment to people with a mental illness.
-This includes both state and privately operated facilities.
+A mental health facility is a hospital or other organization which treats people with a mental illness.
+This includes both private and state facilities.

-- In an emergency, you might be admitted against your wishes for a short period even without a court order.
+In an emergency, you might be admitted against your wishes for a short period even without a court order.
 This is called emergency admission by certification.
-There are special rules governing the admission of children under age 16.